rhysv96/muval-laravel-test/report.md

 These are smaller issues.
 They are bugs, but not as big of a concern
 - Password length validation on login.
 I consider users not being able to log in as a P1 issue.
 They could reset, but it's just a bad experience.
 - Use of string over enum on task table, with no validation.
 I would be remiss to not mention it, so I'm going to mention it, I'm aware of MySQL enums, I'm just not a fan.
 I've opted to just go for validation on the PHP-side, out of preference.
+- no sort order on task index query

 # Style changes/DX improvements
 These are just changes that improve the developer experience in some way